timam1992/mesos-marathon-web-client/README.md

     $ sudo service apache2 restart

 Step 10 : Test IT!!
-Go to your web browser & Enjoy!!
+Go to http://your.ip from Browser

+## Functionality
+* [Create] - Creates a New App on Mesos Cluster
+* [Destroy] - Destroys the App Created on Mesos Cluster